With the introduction of the Crown Land Management Act 2016, Council was appointed Crown Land Manager for many Crown reserves.

-Our Crown lands review will run until June 2021 and has been prompted by changes under the Crown Land Management Act 2016 and Crown Land Management Regulation 2018, which came into effect on 1 July 2018.
+This project responds to the Crown Land Management Act 2016 (CLM Act) and regulations, which came into effect on 1 July 2018.